vaxdata22/NoSQL-and-Big-Data-demonstration/Redis.md

 ```
 ![redis6](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/screenshots/redis/redis-pic6.png)

-Q9: Retrieved all the elements of the list “rell_hobbies” from the first (0) to the last (-1):
+Q9: Retrieved all the elements of the list "rell_hobbies" from the first (0) to the last (-1):
 ```
 LRANGE rell_hobbies 0 -1
 ```

-Q10: Checked how many elements are in the list “rell_hobbies”:
+Q10: Checked how many elements are in the list "rell_hobbies":
 ```
 LLEN rell_hobbies
 ```

-Q11: Retrieved all the elements of the set “rell_interests”:
+Q11: Retrieved all the elements of the set "rell_interests":
 ```
 SMEMBERS rell_interests
 ```

-Q12: Checked how many elements are in the set “rell_interests”:
+Q12: Checked how many elements are in the set "rell_interests":
 ```
 SCARD rell_interests
 ```